christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Saul's daughter Michal (one way to prove that Mark Antony was also King Herod is through the equivalence of Alexander Helios aka Alexander (son of King Herod) aka Juba II).

+Alexander Helios's father was  Mark Antony who officially was declared Neos Dionysus (the "New Dionysus"), a dying-and-reviving god.
+His mother, Cleopatra VII, was the New Isis, the mother goddess.
+Therefore, Alexander Helios was, in the state religion of the Ptolemaic-Roman East, the literal divine son of a god and a goddess.
+This is the precise theological template for the Christian "Son of God".

+He was the brother of Amyntas Nikator aka Amyntas, King of Galatia.

+Alexander, son of King Herod, was allegedly killed by his father Herod, but Josephus even has a story about a 'spurious Alexander' that showed up in Rome claiming to be the son of Herod who faked his death, so he was 'resurrected' as Juba II, king of Numidia and Mauretania.

+Juba II was also married to Cleopatra Selene II, the twin sister-wife of Alexander Helios.

+I identify Cleopatra's brother-husband Ptolemy XIII Theos Philopator as Gaius Octavius (Emperor Augustus) (aka Polemon I of Pontus.
+Gaius Julius Sohaemus of Emesa.
+Rhoemetalces I, king of Bosphorus).
+Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros was married to Pythodoris I (Cleopatra).
+Polemon I of Pontus was married to Dynamis (Cleopatra).
+Cleopatra was married to her brother Ptolemy XIII Theos Philopator who was born at the same time as Augustus.
+He was her brother husband.
+Asander was also married to Pythodoris I and Dynamis proving these were Cleopatra's aliases.
+So, was Alexander, son of King Herod aka Alexander Helios aka Juba II also emperor Augustus?

+Was he also Jesus ben Panthera?
+"Panthera" is a Hellenized corruption of "Ptolemaios" (Ptolem -> Ptol -> Panther).
+"Jesus, son of Ptolemy".
+The Talmud (Bereshit Rabbah 46:10) calls Izates and Monobazus the "Sons of Ptolemy".

+**5.2.4.
+Aliases and Avatars of the Bloodline**

 Cleopatra aka Dynamis's son with Mark Antony = Ptolemy Philadelphus who was Sampsiceramus I?